-Water service to the existing single-family dwelling is provided by connection to the McCloud Community Service District utilities.
+Water service to the existing single-family dwelling is provided by an approved groundwater well.
 No new development is proposed as part of this project.

 Policy 41.8 - All proposed development shall be accompanied by evidence acceptable to the Siskiyou County Health Department as to the adequacy of on-site sewage disposal or the ability to connect into an existing city or existing Community Services District with adequate capacity to accommodate the proposed development.
 In these cases the minimum parcel sizes and uses of the land permitted for all development will be the maximum density and land uses permitted that will meet minimum water quality and quantity requirements, and the requirements of the county's flood plain management ordinance.